 Asian American musicians are more than just a trend.
 They deserved to be recognized for their music on the same level as their peers.
 While we are progressing, there’s still work to do in crushing stereotypes and ensuring authentic representation in the industry.
 By actively supporting these artists, we can help create an environment where Asian American musicians are recognized for their talent—not just their background.

 As the industry constantly evolves, more platforms like mHart and independent Asian American artists push for greater representation and creative freedom.
 The next step, listeners, media, and industry professionals fully embracing their artistry without the added label.

+NOTE: You didn’t include your persona as instructed, so I’m assuming your audience consists mainly of young Asian American music fans and musicians.

+The material about mHart works well, and could serve as a good resource for the audience.
+Some of your advice on how to support Asian American musicians seems obvious, but some (e.g., the suggestion to ask DJs and event organizers to include Asian American artists) may not be.

+I’d include more links.
+Even more importantly, I’d include more testimony (quotes, videos, social media posts) from actual artists.
+Your message will mean more coming from artists that your audience knows and likes.

+85